Skip to main content Skip to footer

 Sean O'Connor 21 min read

-Arrow diagrams address this challenge by mapping activities and dependencies into a structured network.
-Instead of listing tasks in isolation, they show how work flows from start to finish and which sequences directly determine delivery timelines.
+Arrow diagrams help bring that clarity.
+By mapping activities and dependencies into a visual network, they show how work actually flows from start to finish and which sequences truly control delivery timelines.
+Instead of treating tasks as isolated items, arrow diagrams reveal the logic holding a project together.

-In the sections below, this article explores how arrow diagrams work, when they add the most value, and how they integrate with Critical Path Method (CPM).
-It also examines how traditional network planning has evolved to support dynamic, real-time project execution in modern environments.
+This article walks through how arrow diagrams work, where they add the most value, and how they connect with the Critical Path Method (CPM).
+You’ll also discover how traditional network planning has evolved, and how modern platforms apply the same logic to support dynamic, real-time project execution.

 Key takeaways